MobilityDB/MobilityDB-Leaflet/README.md

 1. Navigate to the `backend` directory.
 2. Install the required Python packages with `pip install -r requirements.txt`.
+3. Copy the `.env.dist` file to a `.env` file
-3. Modify the .env file to match your database information
+4. Modify the `.env` file to match your database information
-4. Run the FastAPI server with `uvicorn wsgi:app`.
+5. Run the FastAPI server with `uvicorn wsgi:app`.

-### Frontend

-1. Navigate to the `frontend` directory.
-2. Install the required Node.js packages with `npm install`.
-3. Start the React application with `npm start`.

 ### pg_tileserv